|

 - What are the benefits of taking on more duties and commitments during early recovery?
 Is there a case to be made for getting a pet or starting a heavy-duty job in your first year?

-- And, if taking on more responsibility can be an important indicator of progress in recovery, what does it look like to implement this goal responsibly—in a way that avoids undue stress, burnout, and a relapse?
+- And, if taking on more responsibility can be an important indicator of progress in recovery, what does it look like to implement this goal responsibly—in a way that avoids undue stress, burnout, and relapse?

 Today, Traynor uses his own personal and professional experience—in 12-step recovery and as an admissions counselor and director for FHE—to help others who may be asking these sorts of questions.
 We invited Traynor to share some of this expertise in a recent interview.
-What follow are highlights from that conversation.
+What follows are highlights from that conversation.

 12-Step Tips for Which Responsibilities to Prioritize?